 - Must be a full-time employee (1.0 FTE) on the day before classes begin for the semester and continue to be employed for the entire semester.

 - Employees assigned to Temporary/Visiting appointments are not eligible to participate in the Employee Educational Scholarship Program.

 - SP employees must have completed six months of full-time, continuous, satisfactory, and permanent service with Florida Atlantic University on the day before the semester begins.Law Enforcement Officers serving a twelve-month probationary period will also be eligible to participate in the EESP after six months of full-time, continuous, satisfactory service with FAU.
 Employees’ most recent performance review score must be a “Good” or above on the day before the semester begins.

-- Faculty and Administrative, Managerial, and Professional (AMP) employees must have completed six months of continuous service with FAU and be in good standing with the University on the day before the semester begins.
+- Faculty, Postdoctoral and Administrative, Managerial, and Professional (AMP) employees must have completed six months of full-time continuous service with FAU and be in good standing with the University on the day before the semester begins.

 - Employee’s employment record must be discipline free for a minimum of six months prior to the first day of classes for the semester.